The Best Places To See Cherry Blossoms Across Canada

 Where to See Cherry Blossoms in Canada

 No flower represents the transitory beauty of spring quite like the cherry blossom.
 These delicate rosy-white blooms are a symbol of renewal and the fleeting nature of life.
-And they are indeed fleeting themselves, generally lasting no more than two weeks—but what a two weeks it is!
+And they are indeed fleeting themselves, generally lasting no more than two weeks—but what weeks they are!
 From the earliest tight buds to the final days when falling petals turn the ground pink, walking among the cherry blossoms is an ethereal experience.
 In Canada, their season generally stretches from late April to early May but can vary depending on region and climate conditions.

-Here are ten beautiful cherry blossom destinations to add to your travel list.
+Here are ten beautiful cherry blossom destinations worth adding to your travel list.

 Vancouver, British Columbia

 Burlington boasts three superb spots to admire cherry blossoms.
-Spencer Smith Park is home to 50 trees donated by Itabashi, Burlington’s sister city in Japan.
+Spencer Smith Park (above) is home to 50 trees donated by Itabashi, Burlington’s sister city in Japan.
 The trees are planted in such a way that they form a tunnel around the walking path.
-Add in the fact that it’s right next to Lake Ontario and you have one of the most mesmerizing spots in the city.
-Other captivating spots include Itabashi Way, a suburban street with cherry trees and lovely residential gardens, and the Royal Botanical Gardens, home to cherry trees, crabapples, lilacs, and magnolias.
+Throw in the fact that it’s right next to Lake Ontario and you have one of the most mesmerizing places in the city.
+Other must-see spots include Itabashi Way, a suburban street with cherry trees and lovely residential gardens, and the Royal Botanical Gardens, home to cherry trees, crabapples, lilacs, and magnolias.

 Visitors will enjoy Cherry Park on Main Street, as well as the many residential home gardens which sport a tree or two.
 “Like the air we breathe and the living skies above us, the spring cherry blossoms are part of our landscape,” says Debbie Kramer, a councillor with the Town of Bruno.